Most Popular Areas to Live for Foreigners in Japan

 More than half of this population lives in central Osaka City, while only a few reside in the prefecture’s rural villages.

-Along with Tokyo, Osaka is also one of Japan’s top tourist destinations, with sights like Osaka Castle and Universal Studios Japan, making it an unmissable part of Japan’s “golden route.”
+Along with Tokyo, Osaka is also one of Japan’s top tourist destinations.
+With sights like Osaka Castle and Universal Studios Japan, it is an unmissable part of Japan’s “golden route.”

 Kanagawa